The UK has long had a poverty problem, with a decade of public service cuts pushing families across the country further into hardship.

 What causes poverty?

 Some drivers of poverty are life events, like illness or redundancy.
 But most are structural, and exacerbated by increasing living costs, creating a cycle that keeps people trapped in hardship.

 That can include unemployment and low-paid, insecure work.
-Some areas have higher rates of work without decent pay – the worst affected are the south east of England, Wales and the West Midlands, according to Trades Union Congress research.
 People who have not had easy access to training or education can struggle to land a secure job, making it harder to escape poverty.

 Support The Big Issue and our vendors by signing up for a subscription